 Ziyao Tian received a B.A. in Sociology from Peking University (2015) and an M.A. in East Asian Studies from Stanford University (2017).
 Her current research interests include economic sociology, historical sociology, cultural sociology, family, inequality, and Chinese studies.

 Nicole has a BA in Mathematics from Johns Hopkins University and an MPhil in Applied Biological Anthropology from the University of Cambridge.
 She is interested in gender, social networks, microsociology, and race / ethnicity.
 Her dissertation combines these interests in an ethnography of an Italian-American community in the suburbs of Providence, Rhode Island.

-Amanda Cheong (B.A.
-Hons., 2012, University of British Columbia) is a graduate student in the Joint Degree Program in Sociology and Social Policy.
-With a focus on undocumented, stateless, refugee, and other "irregular" populations, her research explores the stratifying effects of legal status.
-Amanda's dissertation examines how access to civil registration operates as a mode by which inequality is reproduced.
-She is supported by the Social Sciences & Humanities Research Council of Canada Doctoral Fellowship.
+I am a graduate student in the Joint Degree Program in Sociology and Social Policy.
+My research explores the stratifying effects of legal status with a focus on undocumented immigrants, stateless persons, and refugees.
+My dissertation examines how access to civil registration operates as a mode by which inequality is reproduced.
+I am a recipient of a Mellon/ACLS Dissertation Completion Fellowship, and have previously been supported by the Social Sciences & Humanities Research Council of Canada Doctoral Fellowship.